metaforx/djangocms-rest/docs/how-to/02-authentication.rst

 Session Authentication
 ---------------------

-Session authentication is the default and only authentication method for django CMS REST.
+Session authentication is the default and only authentication method for djangocms-rest.

 **Configuration:**